Dividend investing is well-liked by newbies and veterans. Because it is an investment technique that focuses on recurring cash inflow.

 All 3 types of companies can be generous dividend players.
 But due to their business model and cash management, we would need to gauge them differently.
 Each group of companies have different risks and criteria to scrutinize deeper so that we do not end up buying the wrong companies for dividends.

 The good news is the blueprint of how we at Kaya Plus screen and laser zoom into each group of companies is now available.
-For only RM 388, be one of the first to join Dividend Gems, where we divulge our rational and checklist to finding the winning dividend stock.
+The preview Dividend Gems course is now available, where we divulge our rationale and checklist to find the winning dividend stock.

-After going through this sharing, you would be able to screen out dividend stocks, be it normal corporations, banks, insurance companies or REITs.
+After going through this sharing, you would be able to screen out dividend stocks.
 No more going to other elementary dividend courses that do not even highlight the risks and criteria of each group of companies!